For Aspiring Photographers

 The accommodation options are either private or shared.

-You can learn more about the Turtle Rooms here
+You can learn more about the Reef Rooms here

 Reef Family Room - Shared Accommodation